canro91/canro91.github.io/_posts/2019-08-02-PostfixNotationAnInterviewExercise.md

 From Math and some programming languages, you are used to the **infix notation**.
 You place the operator between the two operands, `a + b` and use parenthesis to group operations, `(a + b)*c`.
 But, **postfix notation** places the operator after the two operands, `a b +` , and doesn't use any parenthesis, `a b + c *`, so expressions are evaluated from left to right.
 For example, `2 3 1 * + 9 -` is equivalent to `(2 + (3 * 1)) - 9`.

-## Solution Strategy: An Stack
+## Solution Strategy: A Stack

-To solve this problem, you need an stack.
-An stack is a pile-like data structure.
+To solve this problem, you need a stack.
+A stack is a pile-like data structure.
 Stacks support two operations: add something to the pile, **push**, and remove something from the pile, **pop**.
-In the solution, an stack will hold values from the input or already computed values.
+In our solution to evaluate a postfix notation, a stack will hold either values from the input or already computed values.

 This is the pseudocode to evaluate a postfix expression: